 Court fees concerning European Payment Order procedure - Greece

-The costs shall be calculated on the basis of the requested amount of the Order in accordance with the above legislation.
+The amount of court costs is calculated on the basis of the sum for which the order is requested in accordance with the above-mentioned legislation.

 The court will not hear your application for a European order for payment or for the enforcement of a European order for payment which has been declared enforceable.

 Only in person to the court to which form A is submitted or from which an enforcement order is requested on the basis of form G. Currently, no electronic payment of court costs is provided for.

 You must lodge the application with the court.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.

 Member States in charge of the management of national content pages are in the process of updating some of the content on this website in the light of the withdrawal of the United Kingdom from the European Union.
 If the site contains content that does not yet reflect the withdrawal of the United Kingdom, it is unintentional and will be addressed.